insidious-src/zp50-silent_hill/README.md

 - Only some of the weapons are available

 ### Monsters ###
-- Smog         - Less knockback and explodes on death infecting or killing every human around him (humans behind walls or fully covered by objects are not affected)
+- Boomer   - Less knockback and explodes on death infecting or damaging every human in range
-- Vicious      - Slow movement but no knockback and lots of health points
+- Heavy    - Slow movement but no knockback, lots of health and bullets don't pass through him
-- Nurse        - High speed, knockback and ignores armor
+- Assassin - High speed, knockback and ignores armor
-- Lurker       - Relatively high speed, knockback, low life and can climb walls
+- Crawler  - Relatively high speed, knockback, low life and can climb walls
-- Pyramid Head - Nemesis
+- Nemesis

 ### Humans ###
-- Alex Trucker  - Balanced, full health
+- Classic     - Balanced, full health
-- Heather       - Very fast, however limited to 50% health
+- Weak Raptor - Very fast, however limited to 50% health and switching to heavy weapons makes her very slow
-- Cybil Bennett - Slow movement, 110% gravity and 200 armor
+- Heavy       - Slow movement, 2 primary weapons, 110% gravity and 250 armor
-- Order Soldier - Survivor
+- Survivor

 ### Extra Items ###
 - Humans:   Ammo
 - Humans:   Night Vision
+- Humans:   Flare
+- Humans:   Shield
 - Humans:   Instantly switch to the Real World for a short period of time
 - Monsters: Madness
 - Monsters: Anti-Infection Injection